-Once a hospital has made an offer of employment to a doctor who requires visa sponsorship, they will need to apply for and assign that individual a Certificate of Sponsorship (CoS).
+Once a hospital have made an offer of employment to a doctor who requires visa sponsorship, they will need to apply for and assign that individual a Certificate of Sponsorship (CoS).

 What is a Certificate of Sponsorship (CoS)?

-If you’re a doctor from outside of the EEA and you have received a job offer from a hospital in the UK, the hospital who have offered you a job will need to apply for a Certificate of Sponsorship (CoS) from the home office.
+If you’re a doctor who requires visa sponsorship to work in the UK, and you’ve received a job offer from a UK hospital, then the hospital who have offered you a job will need to apply for a Certificate of Sponsorship (CoS) from the home office.

 A Certificate of Sponsorship (CoS) is an electronic document that will hold your personal details and information about the job that you’ve been offered.

-Once the CoS has been granted, the hospital will assign this to you and you will be given a CoS number.
+Once the CoS has been granted, the hospital will assign this to you and you’ll be given a CoS number.

 You cannot submit your visa application without a CoS and you can only use your CoS reference number once.